Interior Design Quiz: Photoshoot Secrets

-The settee was actually a purchase from Homesense and was only used for the day of the shoot.
-We returned it immediately afterwards as the clients were not keen on keeping it this space, even though we thought it worked really well!
+The settee was actually purchased from Homesense and was only used for the day of the shoot.
+We returned it immediately afterwards as the clients were not keen on keeping it in this space, even though we thought it worked really well!

 We placed the black ‘Smoke’ chair opposite to face the settee which created a ‘conversational feel’.

 However, in real life, the chair doesn’t make sense to be in front of the closet door – unless you absolutely hate all the clothes in your closet!
 Haha!
 But for the shoot, it was placed in the perfect spot.

 The canvas above the settee was photoshopped in later to give us the option as to whether or not we wanted to use it when sharing photos.
 The canvas art is a photo of our client’s baby girl.